MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/8-exercise-auto-failover-groups.md

     One of the benefits of auto-failover groups in Azure SQL Database and Azure SQL Managed Instance is that you don't have to update the connection strings after a failover.
 You continue to connect to the primary (`<failover-group>.database.windows.net`) for write workloads and the secondary (`<failover-group>.secondary.database.windows.net`) for read workloads.
 Azure takes care of routing you to the appropriate database in the corresponding region/server.

-1. Check the status of the secondary server by running this script in the Azure Cloud Shell:
+1. Check the status of the secondary server by running this script in Azure Cloud Shell:

     ```powershell
     (Get-AzSqlDatabaseFailoverGroup -FailoverGroupName $failoverGroup `